judka-uriel/uriel-book/uriel_en.md

 religion as a shared neurotic obsession.
 Quote: “the petty ceremonials of religious practice gradually become the essential thing and push aside the underlying thoughts.
-That is why religions are subject to reforms which work retroactively and aim at a reestablishment of the original balance of values”.
+That is why religions are subject to reforms which work retroactively and aim at a reestablishment of the original balance of values.”
 It is quite reasonable to agree that many customs and stringencies of the Orthodoxes are symptoms of neurosis, codified in laws that supplant the original moral meaning of the commandments.